 • Companies that wish to modernize as much as possible with the cloud but have already made significant investments in their current on-premise bespoke ERP system opt for the hybrid option.

-A Multicloud ERP System
+Multicloud ERP

 Integration allows for the integration of several third-party cloud apps and services, including public clouds, with an ERP system.
 A multi-cloud ERP implementation process may use a cloud-based ERP system.
 Incorporating a private cloud on-premise system into a multi-cloud ERP system is not mandatory; nonetheless, it is possible.
 According to this definition, public cloud services infrastructure, accounting software, and all forms of ERP software can be included in multi-cloud ERP.